ogarreche/XAI_Whitebox/README.md

   x_axis_nsl = [0, 5, 10, 20, 40, 80]

   The y axis is the accuracy when such features are removed.
-You can get this values by running DNN_NSL_Example.ipynb and copying and paste the accuracies into the  descriptive_accuracy.ipynb.
+You can get these values by running DNN_NSL_Example.ipynb and copying and paste the accuracies into the  descriptive_accuracy.ipynb.

   y_axis_deeplift = [0.8429,	0.78984,	0.5903,	0.690888,	0.56132,	0.5355]